Lessons Learned Process in Project Management

-Life may teach many valuable lessons to us in the process of time.
-The same goes for project teams.
-Projects often teach many lessons to project managers over time.
-Those experiences can be used later while managing new projects or project teams.
+Life may teach many valuable lessons to people in the course of time.
+The same goes for project teams and organizations.
+Projects often teach many lessons to project managers and stakeholders over time.
+Those experiences may guide new project teams and managers.
 When the historical data are analyzed, a lot of information can be gathered regarding the reasons for project failure.
-But, professionals working in the field of project management often ask how to document historical data to keep the information in an effective way.
-At this stage, a lessons learned report template may be helpful to keep and use the valuable project information for the next project.
+On the other hand, professionals working in the field of project management often ask how to document historical data to keep the information in an effective way.
+At this stage, a lessons learned report template may be helpful to keep and recall the valuable project data when needed.
 In this article, we will talk about the lessons learned processes and sessions to provide a guideline to capture and report the experiences of a project.

 Why Document Lessons Learned?